 Bishop Langevin who rents it to religious communities; the Sisters of Charity from 1871,

-the Sisters of the Small Schools in 1874, then the Carmelites starting from 1875.
+the Sisters of the Small Schools in 1874, then the Carmelites from 1875.

 in XXe century, the Déry family occupies the house.

-Transplanted in the Sainte-Odile neighborhood to make way for the Jules-A building.
-Bright, the house,
+Transplanted to the Sainte-Odile district to make way for the Jules-A building.
+Brilliant, the house,

-although truncated of a third, kept its architectural aspect of time.
+although truncated by a third, has kept its period architectural appearance.